The 4 Types of Garage Doors

 Made of aluminium, roller garage doors lift vertically and roll into a box above the head of the garage opening.

-They come available with a manual or automatic operator.
-With an automatic, you will receive a set of remoates that open the door at the push of a button.
+They come available with a manual or automatic operator – with an automatic, you will receive a set of remotes that open the door at the push of a button.

 As well as automation, roller garage doors provided added security.
 This makes them ideal for homeowners who use their garage to protect valuables like cars or motorbikes.